 Section 22C of the Health Act 1956 allows, but doesn’t require, health professionals to disclose information to a police officer (and some other officials), if they need the information to do their job.
 Where the treatment relates specifically to drug dependency, then the information is privileged against disclosure in criminal court proceedings under section 59 of the Evidence Act 2006.

-If you believe that any child or young person has been or is likely to be harmed, whether physically, emotionally or sexually, you can report the matter to a social worker or Police.
+If you believe that any child or young person has been or is likely to be harmed, whether physically, emotionally, or sexually, you can report the matter to a social worker or Police.
 This is vital, as there is little that is more serious than the need to protect a child.

 You may have information that could help Police in their investigations.
-There will be no breach of rule 11 of the Code if you can demonstrate you have considered this exception, and you acted in good faith.
+There will be no breach of rule 11 of the Code if you can demonstrate you have considered this exception, and that you acted in good faith.

 Back